apache/nuttx/configs/sama5d4-ek/README.txt

 2) HSCMI TX DMA support is currently commented out.

+3) Currently HSMCI1 does not work correctly.
+No errors are reported so all of the card handshakes must be working, but only zero values are read from the card (with or without DMA).
+Sounds like a pin configuration issue.

-3) Some drivers may require some adjustments if you intend to run from SDRAM.
+4) Some drivers may require some adjustments if you intend to run from SDRAM.
    That is because in this case macros like BOARD_MCK_FREQUENCY are not constants but are instead function calls:  The MCK clock frequency is not known in advance but instead has to be calculated from the bootloader PLL configuration.